Now that Jack McCullough is no longer a suspect, any tips related to this case should be sent to:

 Brion Hanley’s involvement in the Rape Trial also raises questions.

 Understand, Brion Hanley “refreshed” Kathy’s memory with Jack’s picture in front of him.
-It is not know at this time which one of the descriptions Kathy originally gave Brion used, or if he just described the picture he was looking at.
+It is not know at this time which one of the descriptions Kathy originally gave to the FBI Brion used, or if he just described the picture he was looking at.